Death in France

-The surviving spouse of a former business owner in France normally has an entitlement to a spouse’s pension, albeit a modest one.
+The surviving spouse of a former business owner or employee in France normally has an entitlement to a spouse’s pension, albeit a modest one.

 The pension is called a pension de reversion, and comprises two pensions - a basic pension and a complementary pension.